laipn/company-fit/README.md

 However without an actual stated objective and stated rationale why an interview satisfies that objective, the result still is just a ["cargo-cult"](https://en.wikipedia.org/wiki/Cargo_cult#As_a_metaphor) of what other companies.
 As such most companies focus on the "pass-fail" aspect and not establishing explicit rubrics around the questions.
 "Pass-Fail" is easy to measure, creating "rubrics" to fairly assess desired candidate skills is hard.

-There are a handful of companies that I think _do_ have an udnerstanding of the objectives.
+There are a handful of companies that I think _do_ have an understanding of the objectives.
 Simply stated, the objective is to figure out whether:

 1. A candidate has the problem-solving skills to be able to decompose difficult technical problems.
-2. A candiate has the problem-solving skills to be able to teach and prove their correctness of the solution in 1.
+2. A candidate has the problem-solving skills to be able to teach and prove their correctness of the solution in 1.

-Evidence for 1 can be glaned by observing that "Programming Puzzles" "comp sci" questions were preceeded by lateral-thinking "round man-hole" kinds of test.
+Evidence for 1 can be gleaned by observing that "Programming Puzzles" "comp sci" questions were preceded by lateral-thinking "round man-hole" kinds of test.
 The former replaced the latter mostly because

 > "Methods that had a transparent relationship between test content and job duties, such as interviews, work samples, and reference checks were perceived more favorably,"

-However the necesscity to measure problem-solving skills still remained a necessity.
+However the necessity to measure problem-solving skills still remained a necessity.

-Similary evidence for 2 has some precedent:
+Similarly, suggestive evidence for 2:

 > "If you want to master something, teach it" - [Richard Feynman](https://en.wikipedia.org/wiki/The_Feynman_Lectures_on_Physics), "the great Explainer".
 Nobel Prize-winning American theoretical physicist.